Topological Hall-like behavior of multidomain ferromagnets: Results and discussion

 \section{Results and discussion}

-Jacobi iteration is used to solve the Kirchhoff's equation and calculate the longitudinal and Hall conductivity as a function of the magnetization.
+Jacobi iteration is used to solve Kirchhoff's equation and calculate the longitudinal and Hall conductivity as a function of the magnetization.
 The resistivity is computed by the inverse of the conductivity tensor, and the Hall resistivity can be identified.
-The results for a 500-by-500 system is presented in Fig.~\ref{fig:results_for_large_system}.
-Fig.~\ref{fig:results_for_large_system}(a, b) shows the variation of longitudinal conductivity and resistivity, respectively, as a function of magnetization $m=M/M_s$, which is normalized to the saturation magnetization.
+The results for a 500-by-500 system are presented in Fig.~\ref{fig:results_for_large_system}.
+The Fig.~\ref{fig:results_for_large_system}(b, c) show the variation of longitudinal resistivity and conductivity, respectively, as a function of magnetization $m=M/M_s$, which is normalized to the saturation magnetization.
 The domain wall resistance $R = 0.1$.
-The curve of the longitudinal resistivity does obey the Nordheim's rule.
-The resulting Hall resistivity, represented in black solid line of Fig.~\ref{fig:results_for_large_system}(c), has a clear deviation from linearity.
-The experimental determination of the anomalous Hall effect that $\rho^{xy}\propto m$ is indicated by the straight dashed line connecting two fully polarized states.
-The Residual Hall Resistivity (RHR), defined as subtraction of the anomalous hall resistivity from the total hall resistivity, shows a non-monotonous behavior.
-Since orbital effect is not considered here, the ordinary Hall effect is not included.
-The RHR, shown in dashed-doted line, is usually interpreted as THE.
-However, the non-monotonocity of RHR does not originate from a topological origin in this collinear spin model.
-All we considered is a binary mixture of spin-up domains and spin-down domains which mimic disordered ferromagnets that exhibit labyrinth-like behavior domains.
+The curve of the longitudinal resistivity does obey Nordheim's rule.
+The resulting Hall resistivity, represented in the black solid line of Fig.~\ref{fig:results_for_large_system}(a), clearly deviates from linearity.
+The experimental determination of the anomalous Hall effect, $\rho^{xy}\propto m$, is indicated by the straight dashed line connecting two fully polarized states.
+The Residual Hall Resistivity (RHR), defined as the subtraction of the anomalous Hall resistivity from the total Hall resistivity, shows a non-monotonous behavior.
+Since orbital effects are not considered here, the ordinary Hall effect is not included.
+The RHR, shown in the dashed-doted line, is usually interpreted as THE.
+However, the non-monotonicity of RHR does not originate from a topological origin in this collinear spin model.
+All we considered is a binary mixture of spin-up and spin-down domains that mimic disordered ferromagnets that exhibit labyrinth-like behavior domains.
 There is no room for topological spin textures to exist, and therefore, any interpretation of the non-monotonous RHR arising from topological origin is erroneous.
-Emergence of the RHR similar to THE here solely depends on how we separate the anomalous Hall effect from the total Hall resistivity.
+The emergence of the RHR similar to THE here solely depends on how we separate the anomalous Hall effect from the total Hall resistivity.